Lanadelumab

 Lanadelumab, sold under the brand name Takhzyro, is a human monoclonal antibody (class IgG1 kappa) that targets plasma kallikrein (pKal) in order to promote prevention of angioedema in people with hereditary angioedema.
-Lanadelumab, was approved in the United States as the first monoclonal antibody indicated for prophylactic treatment to prevent hereditary angioedema (HAE) attacks.
-Lanadelumab is the first treatment for hereditary angioedema (HEA) prevention made by using cells within a lab, not human plasma.
+Lanadelumab, was approved in the United States as the first monoclonal antibody indicated for prophylactic treatment to prevent hereditary angioedema attacks.
+Lanadelumab is the first treatment for hereditary angioedema prevention made by using cells within a lab, not human plasma.

 Common side effects include pain associated with injection site reactions, injection site bruising, upper respiratory infection, headache, rash, myalgia, dizziness, and diarrhea.

-The US Food and Drug Administration (FDA) approved the use of lanadelumab in August 2018, for people that are 12 years and older and have either type I or type II hereditary angioedema (HEA).
+The US Food and Drug Administration approved the use of lanadelumab in August 2018, for people that are 12 years and older and have either type I or type II hereditary angioedema.

 Medical uses

-In the United States, lanadelumab is indicated for the prophylaxis of hereditary angioedema (HAE) attacks.
+In the United States, lanadelumab is indicated for the prophylaxis of hereditary angioedema attacks.

 Adverse events

 In a phase III randomized controlled trial, which examined the efficacy and safety of lanadelumab in preventing hereditary angioedema attacks, the most common adverse events noted in patients being treated were: